18.3. Rejection of an application for registration

 Applicant does not respond

 If the applicant does not respond within the time allowed the application is rejected.
 A Rejection Notice will then be sent to the applicant with advice than an appeal from the decision to reject lies with the Federal Court or the Federal Circuit Court.
-The rejection is then advertised in the Official Journal.
+The rejection is then published in Australian Trade Mark Search.

 The applicant may request a Statement of Reasons once the application is rejected.
 If the applicant makes such a request, the examiner will prepare written reasons for the decision to reject the application.